boldbi/bold-bi-docs/docs/working-with-data-sources/data-connectors/zendesk-sunshine.md

 ---

 # Connecting Bold BI to Zendesk Sunshine data source
-Bold BI dashboard designer supports connecting Zendesk Sunshine web services through REST API.
+The Bold BI dashboard designer supports connecting to Zendesk Sunshine web services through the REST API.

 ## Choose Zendesk Sunshine data source

 To configure the Zendesk Sunshine data source, follow these steps:
-1. Click the **Data Sources** button in the configuration panel to add a new data connection.
+1. Click on the **Data Sources** button in the configuration panel to add a new data connection.
    ![Data source icon](/static/assets/working-with-datasource/data-connectors/images/common/DataSourcesIcon.png)

 2. Click **CREATE NEW** to launch a new connection from the connection panel.